ceo777/diesel-attack-ton-nft/README.md

 >
 > `apikey.env` with `APIKEY=""` in it - client app secret token.
 > `wallet_key.env` with `SECRET_KEY=""` in it - contract owner wallet secret key in Base64 encoding.
+>
+> Server generates `api.log` file in project root directory.
+It must have appropriate access permissions.

 1. Deploy the contract to the TON mainnet (workchain 0):